Office of International Programs

 Tyler, TX 75799

-For emergencies involving a UT Tyler student, faculty, or staff member, contact the UT Tyler Police Department at 1.903.566.7300.
-All calls will be immediately routed to the appropriate travel management crisis manager.
+For emergencies involving an international UT Tyler student, faculty, or staff member, contact the UT Tyler Police Department at 1.903.566.7300.
+All calls will be immediately routed to the appropriate university crisis manager.

 Call 911 if you have an off-campus emergency in the United States (do not call 911 for immigration-related matters).
 After you have received assistance, notify the Office of International Programs.